 Dennis qualified as a Chartered Accountant in 1976 and has since had wide experience working in a number of senior finance roles in international companies in the UK and overseas before retiring in 2013.
 He has been a Trustee for over twenty years for local charities providing services for children and young people.

 Sagar joined ACACIA UK as a trustee in August 2016.
-He is a doctor by profession, approaching the end of his training to become a General Practitioner.
+He is a GP by profession.
 Alongside his medical work he has developed a keen interest in Global Health and Development, working in a number of countries including India, Uganda, Belize and more recently Cambodia where he helped run and further develop a Rural Health Program.
 He intends to continue combining medical practice with his interest in Public Health and community initiatives.